ayakashi-io/ayakashi-io.github.io/docs/going_deeper/automatic_retries.md

 # Automatic retries

-Doing any work that involves the network or external resources can be unpredictable and error-prone, that's why Ayakashi includes some retrying mechanisms to make our scrappers more robust.
+Doing any work that involves the network or external resources can be unpredictable and error-prone, that's why Ayakashi includes some retrying mechanisms to make our scrapers more robust.

 ## Retrying distinct operations